 A policy or practice created by an employer applicable to everyone, regardless of age, can be unlawful if it has negative impacts on employees or applicants over the age of 40 and is not based on a reasonable factor other than age.

 The major components of the ADEA include the following:

-🅐 Employers are prohibited from discriminating bases on age at any stage of the employment process against anyone 40 years of age or older
+🅐 Employers are prohibited from discriminating based on age at any stage of the employment process against anyone 40 years of age or older.

-🅑 It is unlawful for employers to discriminate bases on age in advertisements for available positions, the application process, or interviews.
-Ads may include age limitations only if age is a bona fide occupational qualification (BFOQ) based on business necessity
+🅑 It is unlawful for employers to discriminate based on age in advertisements for available positions, the application process, or interviews.
+Ads may include age limitations only if age is a bona fide occupational qualification (BFOQ) based on business necessity.

 🅒 Employers are forbidden from discriminating against older workers when reducing the size of their staff.